bonovoxly/wordpress-example/README.md

 docker-compose up
 ```

 After that, connect to http://localhost:8000 with your preferred browser.
 Wordpress should be up and running.
+Note this is not clustered.

 # AWS Instances, RDS, and an ELB